mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/installing/production/upgrading/index.md

 - You must be familiar with using `systemctl` and `journalctl` command line tools to review and monitor service status.
 Troubleshooting notes can be found at the end of this [document](#troubleshooting).
 - You must be familiar with the DC/OS [Production Installation][install] instructions.
 - Take a [snapshot of ZooKeeper](/mesosphere/dcos/2.0/installing/installation-faq/#q-how-do-i-backup-zookeeper-using-guano) prior to upgrading.
 Marathon supports rollbacks, but does not support downgrades.
-- *Important:* Take a [snapshot of the IAM database](/mesosphere/dcos/2.0/installing/installation-faq/#q-how-do-i-backup-the-iam-database-enterprise) prior to upgrading.
-This is very easy to do and should be considered a necessity.
+- Take a [snapshot of the IAM database](/mesosphere/dcos/2.0/installing/installation-faq/#q-how-do-i-backup-the-iam-database-enterprise) prior to upgrading. **This is very easy to do and should be considered a necessity.**
 - Ensure that Marathon event subscribers are disabled before beginning the upgrade.
 Leave them disabled after completing the upgrade, as this feature is now deprecated.

 <p class="message--note"><strong>NOTE: </strong>Marathon event subscribers are disabled by default.
 Check to see if the line <code>--event_subscriber "http_callback"</code> has been added to <code>sudo vi /opt/mesosphere/bin/marathon.sh</code> on your master node(s).
 In such a case, you must remove that line in order to disable event subscribers.</p>